Strong Honorable Individuals Nurturing Empowerment

 Aligning the supports needed for African Americans girls with caring female adults to help guide and support them through their personal experiences.

-The “collective mentoring” concept uses a “Village Model” instead of a one-on-one mentoring model.
+The “collective coaching” concept uses a “Village Model” instead of a one-on-one mentoring model.
 The girls, “Villagers”, are supported during a very challenging time in their growth and development, by competent and caring facilitators, who offer age-appropriate, structured activities in a nurturing environment.

 Developing one’s personal direction, guidance, self-confidence and power to create change as an African American leader.